 Who doesn't want teeth as bright as pearls?
 The trend of white teeth in America has immensely increased during the last few years.
 A brighter smile can boost your confidence and self-esteem.
 But, considering the food we all eat and the lifestyle we follow, it can be a bit difficult to achieve and maintain that perfect white smile.

 We have compiled a list of 7 foods that you must avoid if you want to save your teeth from decay and that yellow tint in a long term.

 We all love berries for their deliciousness.
 But, your teeth do not love them as much as you do.
 The juice and skin of blueberries is a natural semi-permanent dye, so it follows that if you eat many of them, your teeth will be stained.
-The good news is that the staining isn’t permanent; but at the same time the staining would be blue.
+The good news is that the staining isn’t permanent, but at the same time, the staining would be blue.
 Do you want to look like as you have just tasted the ink from your pen?
-We suggest to floss nicely after having any kind of berries.
+We suggest flossing nicely after having any kind of berries.

 4. Dark Soda

-This is a quite obvious one.
-While we always teach the kids not to have a lot of soda, we keep enjoying dark diet soda every day, as diet coke.
-Unfortunately, the same drink is making your teeth weak and stainey.
+This is quite an obvious one.
+While we always teach the kids not to have a lot of soda, we keep enjoying dark diet soda every day, like diet coke.
+Unfortunately, the same drink is making your teeth weak and stained.
 Every sweet, bubbly sip is full of enamel-wrecking sugar and phosphoric or citric acid.
 If cutting soda out completely is impossible, try drinking lighter-colored ones.

 5. Dark Sauces